equivalentideas/WestConnex-M4-East-EIS/volume-1A/project-development-and-alternatives.md

 Option H3, locating the western portals east of Homebush Bay Drive, was selected as the preferred option, as it would:

-x

-Minimise grade and impacts on residential properties east of Concord Road
+* Minimise grade and impacts on residential properties east of Concord Road

-x

-Not limit future development potential of land at Railway Lane and George Street
+* Not limit future development potential of land at Railway Lane and George Street

-x

-Connect to the key centres of Sydney Olympic Park and Rhodes.
+* Connect to the key centres of Sydney Olympic Park and Rhodes.

 Location refinement